saimachi/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     - Name: **Contoso B2C Application**

-    - Supported account types: **Accounts in this organizational directory only**.
+    - Supported account types: **Accounts in any identity provider or organizational directory (for authenticating users with user flows)**.

     - Redirect URI: Set to **Web**, then set the URL to the following format: `https://[your web url].azurewebsites.net/signin-oidc-b2c` _(This should be the HTTPS URL to the Contoso E-Commerce Site.)_